swimmingly/yodrew.github.io/index.md

 See end of [introduction](/introduction) for many ways to participate in and support this work.

 I will soon attempt another 20-day retreat in order to heal from my [psychosis](/darkness-conjecture/psychosis) and accompanying exhaustion-depression.
-If you would like to help with this somehow, please write me.
+If you would like to help me organize this, please write me.

 Donations: I appreciate them very much.
 I live simply, so even small amounts help.